 Canadian Nonprofit Employer of Choice

-We are a Two-Time Winner of the Nonprofit Employer of Choice (NEOC) Award!
+We are a Four-Time Winner of the Nonprofit Employer of Choice (NEOC) Award!

 The NEOC award recognizes nonprofit organizations whose people leadership and vision translate into exemplary talent management practices, supporting successful mission delivery in the communities they serve.

 True to our vision of being a leader in the field, DeafBlind Ontario Services was a NEOC award winner in 2015, 2016, 2019 and 2021!

 For more information on the program and the award, visit Nonprofit Employer of Choice Award.

 In 2019, DeafBlind Ontario Services was honoured to be the recipient of the Newmarket Chamber of Commerce’s Business Excellence Award in the Not-for-Profit category!

 This award recognizes a registered not for profit organization which has exceptional community service and leadership in some or all of the following:

 Compliance Inspection by the Ministry of Children, Community and Social Services